Benenson Awards in the Arts

 • Visual artists: three examples of work with no more than 100 words of context

-Durable equipment purchases (this includes computers, cameras, phones) cannot be part of your budget.
-Materials that will be consumed as part of the creation process (for example, paints, canvas, film, frames, etc.) are allowed.
+Equipment expenses (this includes computers, cameras, phones, props) should not be part of your budget.
 Travel expenses can be part of a budget; however, remember that the focus of your budgeting should be arts-centered and frugally conceived.
 Think hostel stays and red-eye flights so that you can do more with less.

 If you always wanted to take a trip to the Amazon and you’d like to take some nature photographs while you’re there, even if you’re an excellent photographer, that on its own will not make a competitive Benenson proposal.
 If the rapidly changing landscape of the Amazon is the focus of an independent study course you’ve done as a photography minor you’d have a stronger rationale for Benenson funds to be used to travel to the Amazon to capture events on the ground.